Resonance-aware parton-shower matching for off-shell top-antitop production with semi-leptonic decays at electron-positron colliders: Details of the calculation

 \subsubsection{Event selection}

 We present here the kinematic selection used for our results, which closely follows that of \citere{Denner:2023grl}.
-Note that the generation of the standard- and hard-event samples has been performed on a fully inclusive phase space and cuts have been applied only at the level of the showered event.
-Thus, no events are removed in the vicinity of cut boundaries that might enter the fiducial volume after showering due recoil effects.
+Note that the generation of the standard- and hard-event samples has been performed on an inclusive phase space and selection cuts have been applied only at the level of the showered event.
+This ensures that no event is removed in the vicinity of cut boundaries that might enter the fiducial volume after showering owing to recoil effects.
+Nonetheless, in the presence of potential sources of divergences at the level of the Born amplitude, some technical cuts might be neeeded in order to have a finite result.
+This is the case for the considered process, where the bottom--antibottom pair may arise from the splitting of a virtual photon.
+We removed these singularities at event-generation level by requiring the invariant mass of the pair to be larger that $1\GeV$ and verifying that results in the fiducial region defined below are independent of this technical cut.

 In our setup, the jet-clustering is applied only to partons (quarks and gluons) or hadrons with a rapidity $\eta$ within the range $|\eta|<5$ using the the $k_{\rm T}$ algorithm \cite{Catani:1993hr} with resolution radius $R=0.4$ \cite{Boronat:2016tgd,CLICdp:2018esa}.
 As part of the jet clustering, we recombine a b~jet and a light jet into a b~jet, and two b~jets into a light jet.
 Our selection cuts are inspired by studies carried out for CLIC and FCC-ee colliders~\cite{Boronat:2016tgd,CLICdp:2018esa,Dannheim:2019rcr}.
 Specifically, we impose: \begin{itemize} \item[$\bullet$] a missing transverse-momentum cut $\pt{\rm miss}>20\GeV$, applied on the neutrino; \item[$\bullet$] a transverse momentum cut of $p_{\rT}>20\GeV$ on the antimuon, the light jets, and the two b-tagged jets; \item[$\bullet$] a rapidity cut of $|\eta|<2.44$ (matching the angular selection of~\citeres{Boronat:2016tgd,CLICdp:2018esa,Dannheim:2019rcr}) on the antimuon, the light jets, and the two b-tagged jets; \item[$\bullet$] a minimum rapidity--azimuthal-angle distance between the antimuon and the jets, $\Delta R_{\rm \ell j},\Delta R_{\rm \ell j_{\rm b}} > 0.4$; \item[$\bullet$] an invariant-mass cut on the system formed by the two hardest visible light jets, the charged lepton, and the neutrino of $M_{\Pj\Pj\mu^+\nu_\mu}>130\GeV$. \end{itemize} Events are accepted only if at least two light jets and two b~jets are found satisfying all requirements on the transverse momentum, the angular acceptance, and the rapidity--azimuthal-angle distance to leptons.